aimtiaz11/customer-api-raml/README.md

 ```
 We use this object for all HTTP responses - whether its 200 OK or 400 Bad Request or any other response types.

-This way, application developers can easily write cleaner client-side code to handle the response object and extract success response or error messages from the code.
+This way, application developers can easily write cleaner client-side code as they can always expect a single standard 3 attribute response object as response.

 ## 4.1 Adding other resources (use case 3)

 The API spec has been developed to make it easier further expand it to include other resources such as `orders` and `products`.

-### 4.1.2 Heavy use resourceTypes and parameterisation
+### 4.1.2 Heavy use resource types and parameterisation

-We defined two resourceType called *collectionType* and *resourceType*.
+In the API spec, we defined two resource type called *collectionType* and *resourceType*.

 *collectionType* is designed to be used on a collection (of resources).
 For example, `/customers` or `/accounts` or `/products`.